noxabellus/lexpar/readme.md

   - `?` matches 0 or 1
   - `*` matches 0 or N
   - `+` matches 1 or N

++ Union operator `|` is provided:
+  - Unions bind tightly to the elements immediately proceeding and following them, for larger bindings the grouping operators must be used
+  - `a|b` matches the character a or the character b

 + `.` wildcard is not supported